prakaa/Battery-Optimisation-Benchmarking/README.md

   - Downsides
     - Locked to LP or binary MIP as of Oct 22
     - In alpha
-    - Stricter model definition (min only, all variables on LHS)
+    - Stricter model definition (min only, all variables on LHS, variable * constant only)
-    - Intertemporal constraints are awkward to construct
+    - Constructing intertemporal constraints can require care (e.g. exclude t=0 intertemporal SoC constraint)

 ### pyomo
   - Pluses